Welcome to our Yoga Type series!

 Jess, a Yoga District teacher, explores the ancient tradition of Ashtanga Yoga and how it does not need to be an intimidating practice.

-Feel free to attend one of our Ashtanga inspired classes (listed in post) and Jess’s upcoming workshop:
+Feel free to attend one of our Ashtanga inspired classes or any upcoming workshop.

 If you’re wondering about Ashtanga yoga then don’t be afraid to try it out!
 It builds strength, flexibility, coordination and symmetry in the body through set sequences.